hrlclem/book-library/README.md

 # book-library
-A Book Library to master Objects in JS
+This project is a Book Library to master Objects in JS.